Sl1mb0/castline/GUIDE.md

 As an example, the following command will attempt to read 5 datagrams at a time; and wait 30 seconds for each datagram to appear in the socket's buffer.
-I.e. if the amount of time it takes for each datagram to appear in the buffer is 30 seconds each, then the amount of time spent collecting the 5 datagrams would be 5x30 = 150 total seconds.
+I.e. if the amount of time it takes for each datagram to appear in the buffer is at most 30 seconds each, then the amount of time spent collecting the 5 datagrams would be 5x30 = 150 total seconds.

 ```
 $ castline catch udp 127.0.0.1:3400 -n 5 --time 30